MujorB/alx-system_engineering-devops/0x0D-web_stack_debugging_0/tasks/concepts/webstackDebugging.md

 When you connect to a server/machine/computer/container you want to understand what’s happened recently and what’s happening now, and you can do this with [5 commands]() in a minute or less:

 #### **`w`**
-> shows server uptime which is the time during which the server has been continuously running
+> shows server [uptime](https://www.techtarget.com/whatis/definition/uptime-and-downtime) which is the time during which the server has been continuously running
 > shows which users are connected to the server
-> load average will give you a good sense of the server health - (read more about load here and here)
+> load average will give you a good sense of the server health - (read more about load [here](https://scoutapm.com/blog/understanding-load-averages) and [here](https://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html))
 #### **`history`**
-shows which commands were previously run by the user you are currently connected to you can learn a lot about what type of work was previously performed on the machine, and what could have gone wrong with it where you might want to start your debugging work top shows what is currently running on this server order results by CPU, memory utilization and catch the ones that are resource intensive df
+> - shows which commands were previously run by the user you are currently connected to
+> - you can learn a lot about what type of work was previously performed on the machine, and what could have gone wrong with it
+> - where you might want to start your debugging work
+#### **`top`**
+shows what is currently running on this server order results by CPU, memory utilization and catch the ones that are resource intensive df